tarankalra1/coawst2coawstinterptools/README.md

 * 2. add_angle_to_grid.m --> will add the variable "angle" to grid

 * 3. find_veg_mask_reedy.m --> Zafers contour lines for veg used to map on a nested grid

+4. Common source of error
+*  wind forcing file may have NaN's double check, rerun the wind forcing code.. sometimes it works

+* NARR data commonly used in the past was not found after 2015.
+But double check